chrispo-git/shotos-cs-coursework/README.md

 # Shotos
 Computer Science coursework for A levels 2024.
-Simple barebones fighting game featuring Rai-yu, Ben, and Shawn, the totally unique non-infringing fighters!
+Simple barebones fighting game featuring Rai-yu, Ben, Shawn and Apuma, the totally unique non-copyright-infringing fighters!
 Basically footsies with jumping, throws, and more moves everywhere Credits to hifight for the sprites for rai-yu